markevans/jquery-objectify/README.markdown

 It's good practice for normally unrelated objects not to know about each other.

-Suppose on some pages we have a `popupMessage` object which is attached to elements with the class `js_popup_message`.
-On those pages we want to display a message every hour to remind us of the time (how annoying!).
+Suppose on some pages we want to display a message every hour to remind us of the time (how annoying!).

 This requires the following simple code: